wmde/wikibase-release-pipeline/test/README.md

 - [X] Create item with an alias and search by item alias
 - [X] Case-insensitive search should work through Wikibase

-# Selenium tests

-source the `.env` file in the root directory

-Please see tests/selenium/README.md file in mediawiki repository.
 ## Environment

 The behavior of the tests can be modified with several environment variables.